cidkagenow/speedrunstark/README.md

 ## Checkpoint 4: 💾 Deploy your contract! 🛰

-📡 Edit the `defaultNetwork` to your choice of public Stark networks in `packages/nextjs/scaffold.config.ts`
+📡 Edit the `defaultNetwork` to your choice of public Starknet networks in `packages/nextjs/scaffold.config.ts`

   ![network](https://raw.githubusercontent.com/Quantum3-Labs/speedrunstark/simple-nft-example/packages/nextjs/public/ch0-scaffold-config.png)

-🔐 You will need to generate a *deployer address* using `yarn generate` This creates a mnemonic and saves it locally.
+🔐 You will need to generate a *deployer address* using Argent or Braavos, get your private key and put in `packages/snfoundry/.env`

-👩‍🚀 Use yarn account to view your deployer account balances.

 ⛽️ You will need to send ETH to your deployer address with your wallet, or get it from a public faucet of your chosen network.